 And then flashback.

-There I was —my 18 year-old self: auburn hair, jet-black eyelids, cherry lips.
-A soul as sweet as the Devil’s words.
+There I was—my 18 year-old self: auburn hair, jet-black eyelids, cherry lips, a soul as sweet as the Devil’s promise.
 I had to scrape my conscience to make room for more sin.
 And there she is now—this 18 year-old half friend and half-stranger.
 I realized right then and there that I have no right to take away somebody’s truth from them, for time and only time will do so eventually.